opendevstack/ods-core/jenkins/webhook-proxy/README.md

 ## Usage

-Go to "Repository Settings > Post Webhooks" and click on "Add webhook".
+Go to "Repository Settings > Webhooks" and click on "Create webhook".
 Enter `Jenkins` as Title and the route URL (see following [Setup](#setup) section) as URL.
-Under "Repository events", select `On push` and `Branch deleted`.
-Under "Pull request events", select `Pull request merged` and `Pull request declined`.
+Under "Repository events", select `Push`.
+Under "Pull request events", select `Merged` and `Declined`.
 Save your changes and you're done!
 Any other webhooks already setup to trigger Jenkins are not needed anymore and should be deactivated or deleted.

 ## Setup